Sub-nm range momentum-dependent exciton transfer from a 2D semiconductor to graphene: Abstract

 \section{Abstract}

-Van der Waals heterostructures made from atomically thin transition metal dichalcogenides (TMD) and graphene have emerged as a building block for optoelectronic devices.
-Such systems are also uniquely poised to investigate interfacial coupling as well as photoinduced charge and energy transfer in the 2D limit.
-Recent works have revealed efficient photoluminescence quenching and picosecond transfer in TMD/graphene heterostructures.
-However, key questions regarding the transfer mechanisms remain.
-Here, employing time-resolved photoluminescence spectroscopy with 1~ps resolution in MoSe$_2$ monolayer directly coupled to a few-layer ``staircase-like'' graphene flake, we consistently observe an exciton transfer time of $\sim 2.5~\mathrm{ps}$ at cryogenic temperature that is marginally affected by the number of graphene layers.
-Remarkably, exciton transfer vanishes in samples consisting in an MoSe$_2$ monolayer separated from graphene by a thin dielectric spacer of hexagonal boron nitride, as soon as the spacer thickness reaches 1~nm.
-These results suggest that charge tunnelling processes govern exciton dynamics.
-Other mechanisms mediated the dipolar interactions (F\"orster-type energy transfer) have no measurable impact on bright excitons (with near-zero center of mass momentum) but may accelerate the relaxation of finite momentum ``hot'' excitons, leading to larger photoluminescence quenching than anticipated based on the measurements of the photoluminescence decay rates.
-Our work provides important insights into charge and energy transfer in van der Waals materials with direct implications for energy harvesting and funneling.
+Heterostructures made from atomically thin semiconductors (here MoSe$_2$) and graphene are uniquely poised to investigate photoinduced charge and energy transfer in the 2D limit.
+Here, using picosecond time-resolved photoluminescence spectroscopy at cryogenic temperatures on two types of MoSe$_2$/graphene heterostrutures, we unveil key features of the underlying mechanisms.
+First, the shortening of the MoSe$_2$ bright exciton lifetime is marginally affected by the number of graphene layers to which MoSe$_2$ is coupled.
+Second, exciton transfer vanishes when a sub-nm thick spacer of hexagonal boron nitride decouples MoSe$_2$ from graphene.
+These results indicate that charge tunneling govern bright exciton relaxation in MoSe$_2$/graphene and that longer-range, F\"orster-type energy transfer (FRET) does not affect bright excitons.
+However, sub-ps FRET to graphene accelerates the relaxation of ``hot'' excitons formed upon optical excitation, leading to photoluminescence quenching factors that exceed expectations based on the shortening of the bright exciton lifetime.
+Our work has direct implications for energy harvesting and funneling using van der Waals heterostructures.